Workers' Stadium (1959): History

-New stadium
+Demolition

 On 4 January 2020, Workers' Stadium was announced as a host venue for the 2023 AFC Asian Cup.
 However, on 14 May 2022, AFC announced that China would not be able to host the tournament due to the exceptional circumstances caused by the COVID-19 pandemic.

 After finishing the 2019 season, Beijing Guoan moved its home stadium the Beijing Fengtai Stadium for three years while renovations ahead of the tournament took place.
 The engineering firm of the rebuild project is Beijing Construction Engineering Group.
-The renovated Workers’ Stadium will open in March 2023.

-On December 31, 2022, the new Workers' Stadium hosted its first event.
-The New Year's Eve party called "Embrace a New Journey-2023BRTV New Year's Eve" took place in the stadium and was broadcast on Beijing Satellite TV.